idptools/sparrow/README.md

 		pip install .

+4. Then, whenever you want to check for updates simply run

+		git pull
+		pip install .

+	The first command (`git pull`) checks the [git repo](https://github.com/holehouse-lab/sparrow) for updates and then the second command installs the updated version.

 ## Usage

+#### General
 `sparrow` gives you a window into protein sequence properties in a lightweight, just-in-time way.
-Standard pattern is
+Standard pattern for analysis is:

 	from sparrow import Protein